gjz78910/gjz78910.github.io/_pages/about.md

 I’m passionate about this field because it has the potential to revolutionize the way we develop software.

 On this website, you can find more information about my research interests and projects.
-Feel free to reach out to me if you have any questions or would like to collaborate.
+Feel free to contact me if you have any questions or would like to collaborate.

 ## News
 >* **May/2023:** Our paper '[Predicting Software Performance with Divide-and-Learn](https://arxiv.org/pdf/2306.06651)' has been accepted by the ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering [(ESEC/FSE 2023)](https://2023.esec-fse.org/) as a research paper with two strong accepts and no revision requested; acceptance rate 12.7% (60 out of 473).